 Also, identifying and then removing a potential food trigger may help baby eczema symptoms.
-A useful starting point is to keep a 7-day diet diary in order to see a potential relationship between food intake and toddler eczema.
-If cow milk appears to be a trigger, consider swapping it out for naturally easy to digest KABRITA Goat Milk Formula*.
+A useful starting point is to keep a 7-day diet diary to see a possible relationship between food intake and toddler eczema.
+If cow milk appears to be a trigger, consider swapping it out for naturally easy to digest Kabrita Goat Milk Formula*.

 Kabrita non-GMO Goat Milk Formula is designed to maintain the natural comfort of little ones during feeding transitions, such as weaning, supplementing or changing formulas due to skin or tummy troubles*.

 Are you curious to see if Kabrita Goat Milk Formula may be right for your family?
 Check out our free trial kit today!